Aspirata/MiBlend/README.md

 ## Mcblend is in the alpha state, so expect bugs and changes during development

-To Install this brach as addon you need to pack Mcblend Source folder to .zip file and install it as addon **OR** you can download bab (https://github.com/Moo-Ack-Productions/bpy-build) and run bab in cmd in Mcblend Folder
+To Install this brach as addon you need to pack Mcblend Source folder to .zip file and install it as addon **OR** you can download bab (https://github.com/Moo-Ack-Productions/bpy-build) and run bab in cmd in Mcblend Folder **OR** you can go to https://github.com/Aspirata/Mcblend/actions/workflows/Addon%20Build.yaml and download artifact from the lastest auto build (**YOU NEED A GITHUB ACCOUNT TO DOWNLOAD ARTIFACTS!**)

 ## Plan for v0.5.0 - https://github.com/users/Aspirata/projects/2